 According to a survey, the US has the highest number of people who own guns.
 This correlates directly to the number of gun violence incidents that occur.
 Therefore, while gun law reforms are yet to take place, there needs to be an alternative solution to curb this problem of gun violence.
 After all, the only way to truly serve society would be to stop a crime before it happens.
 Now, this might seem far-fetched but is entirely possible by training machines to identify and detect patterns that are indicative of a threat.

 Since most places already have cameras and video management systems installed, making use of AI surveillance solutions such as preventive gun detection technology can give law enforcement agencies a head start.
 So, every time someone with a gun or a dangerous weapon is spotted, a notification is sent out to those in charge of keeping that particular zone secure.
 This shifts the law enforcements focus on preventing crimes rather than detecting them, which often requires more time and resources.
 Scylla provides companies with intelligence and insight to observe and identify guns and dangerous objects prior to the intent of their use.
 Since most places already have cameras and video management systems installed, making use of AI surveillance solutions such as gun detection technology can give law enforcement agencies a head start.
 So, every time someone with a gun or a dangerous weapon is spotted, a notification is sent out to those in charge of keeping that particular zone secure.
 Scylla provides companies with intelligence and insight to observe and identify guns and dangerous objects in real-time or forensically.
-AI surveillance technology can make a significant impact on the lives of citizens in everyday life.
+AI surveillance technology can make a significant impact on lives of citizens in everyday life.

 Now, these are just a few ways in which behavior recognition and anomaly detection can help prevent crimes.
 In addition to that, these technologies also equip law enforcement personnel to respond to potentially dangerous situations in an informed manner.